-On March 27, 2014, with value date April 3, 2014, UniCredit S.p.A. launched Additional Tier 1 notes, denominated in USD, for a total of USD 1.25 billion.
+- On March 27, 2014, with value date April 3, 2014, UniCredit S.p.A. launched Additional Tier 1 notes, denominated in USD, for a total of USD 1.25 billion.
 The securities are perpetual (with maturity linked to corporate duration of UniCredit S.p.A.) and can be called by the Issuer after 10 years and thereafter at any interest payment date.
 Notes pay fixed rate coupons of 8.00% per annum for the initial 10 years on a semi-annual basis; if not redeemed, coupon will be reset every 5 years to the then 5-Years Mid-Swap rate + 518 bps.
 The Notes were distributed to different institutional investors' categories such as funds (71%), insurance companies/pension funds (10%) and private banks (9%).
 The demand was mainly coming from the following regions: UK (39%), Italy (20%), Asia (12%) and Switzerland (8%).
-Bonds are listed on the Luxembourg Stock Exchange.

-On September 3, 2014, with value date September 10, 2014, UniCredit S.p.A. launched Additional Tier 1 notes, denominated in EUR, for a total of EUR 1 billion with characteristics compliant with new "CRD IV" regulation in place starting from January 1, 2014.
+Bonds are listed on the Luxembourg Stock Exchange. - On September 3, 2014, with value date September 10, 2014, UniCredit S.p.A. launched Additional Tier 1 notes, denominated in EUR, for a total of EUR 1 billion with characteristics compliant with new "CRD IV" regulation in place starting from January 1, 2014.
 The securities are perpetual (with maturity linked to corporate duration of UniCredit S.p.A.) and can be called by the Issuer after 7 years and thereafter at any interest payment date.
 Notes pay fixed rate coupons of 6.75% per annum for the initial 7 years on a semi-annual basis; if not redeemed, coupon will be reset every 5 years to the then 5-Years Mid-Swap rate + 610 bps.

-Both the Notes have a 5.125% Common Equity Tier 1 (CET1) trigger - If the Group or Issuer CET1 at any time falls below the trigger level, the instrument will be temporarily written down to cure the breach, taking into consideration other instruments with similar write down triggers.
+As foreseen from the regulatory requirements, the coupon payment of both instruments is discretionary; both the Notes have a 5.125% Common Equity Tier 1 (CET1) trigger, if the Group or Issuer CET1 at any time falls below the trigger level, the instrument will be temporarily written down to cure the breach, taking into consideration other instruments with similar write down triggers.